 GPRA measures + Local objectives + Success Stories + Pictures + other good data = A well-developed evaluation.

 The new APR data system (which replaced the PPICS) does not have the same reporting functions as the previous system.
 To aggregate data and to provide a uniform reporting of local evaluation data, this form is required.
-Local evaluations may add additional facts and data, and append the additional information to this form.
+Local evaluations may add additional facts and data and append them to this form.

-Teacher Survey Student Evaluation Questions (This is a short version of the teacher survey with only the GPRA measures that are required).
+Teacher Survey Student Evaluation Questions (This is a short version of the teacher survey, with only the required GPRA measures.)
 You should include this in your local evaluation.

 Professional Development Support